 Cloud App Security gives you visibility into the accounts from your connected apps.
 After you connect Cloud App Security to an app using the App connector, Cloud App Security reads account information associated with connected apps.
 The Accounts page enables you to investigate those accounts, permissions, the groups they are members of, their aliases and the apps they are using.
 In addition, – when Cloud App Security detects a new account that was not previously seen in one of the connected apps - for example in activities or in file sharing - the account is added to the accounts list of that app.
 This enables you to have visibility into the activity of external users interacting with your cloud apps.

 The Accounts page can be filtered to enable you to find specific accounts and to deep dive into different types of accounts, for example, you can filter for all External accounts that have not been accessed since last year.

-The Accounts page enables you to easily investigate your accounts for issues including the following:
+The Accounts page enables you to easily investigate your accounts, including the following issues: